leNicDev/ng-hcaptcha/README.md

-# ngx-hcaptcha - hCaptcha Component for Angular 6+
+# ng-hcaptcha - hCaptcha Component for Angular 6+

-ngx-hcaptcha provides an easy to use component for [hCaptcha](https://hcaptcha.com).
+ng-hcaptcha provides an easy to use component for [hCaptcha](https://hcaptcha.com).

 ## Table of Contents